sn/passw/README.md

 Available Options
 -----------------

-Wobbly supports the following tokens and combinations of them:
+Passw supports the following options and combinations of them:

 - 'lowercase'
 - 'uppercase'